 School is compulsory in the Netherlands between the ages of five and 16.
-All schools in the country, including private ones, are overseen by the Ministry of Education so the standards are closely monitored.
+The Dutch Inspectorate of Education oversees all schools in the country, including private ones, and closely monitors the standards.

 Public schools in Utrecht

-Expats can attend public schools in the Netherlands.
-While the teaching style may differ from what expat students are accustomed to, the standards of Dutch public schools are good.
-However, because the language of instruction is Dutch, public schools in Utrecht are only really a viable option for very young children whose parents plan on settling down in the Netherlands.
+Expat children can attend public schools in the Netherlands along with Dutch children.
+While the teaching style may differ from what expat students are accustomed to, the quality and reputation of public schools across the Netherlands are good.

-There are three types of public secondary education and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character and abilities.
-All of these schools start with a generic curriculum for the first few years and then specialise in different areas.
-VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically focused.
+There are three types of public secondary education and recommendations made by primary school teachers.
+These aim to ensure that each child is matched with the option that best suits their character and abilities.
+Each of these schools starts with a generic curriculum and then specialises in different areas.
+VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically inclined.

 Private and international schools in Utrecht